 Dogs that live together in human house holds base their

-models include a pack leader.
+social structure on one of three social structures; none of the structures include a pack leader.
 All three structures are dependent on dominant

 and submissive behaviors among the dogs as opposed to leadership by one dog.